SinhLv/Dell-Ins-14-5447-hackintosh/Clover/Readme.md

-This is clover folder that I use.
-Get it and replace to your current clover
+This is Clover folder that I used.
+Get it and replace to your current clover Don't forget to backup your old one.